Human Evolution, 2017-2018

 This minor provides a deep insight into human evolution bringing together evidence from different disciplines such as evolutionary biology, genetics, medicine, archaeology, psychology and cultural anthropology.
 The topics are wide-ranging and multidisciplinary covering the descent of man, the evolution of the anatomy and physiology of the human body, of disease, ageing, language and culture.

-The minor will treat several important questions such as ‘How are ageing and disease affected by our evolutionary history, Why do we have such big brains, Why do we become obese, How do we genetically differ from the Neanderthal and chimpanzee, How did human speech or behavior evolve?’.
+The minor will treat several important questions such as ‘How are ageing and disease affected by our evolutionary history, Why do we have such big brains, Why do we become obese, How do we genetically differ from the Neanderthal and chimpanzee, How did human speech and behavior evolve?’

 The first week of the minor is designed to clear deficiencies of students with an introduction into evolutionary biology and/or medical practice.

-Students of Medicine will choose their minors of preference and will be allocated to a minor as communicated by the Leiden University Medical Center (LUMC).
-These students will be registered in Usis as participants of this minor by the educational administration’s office of the LUMC (DOO).
+Students of Medicine/Biomedical Science will choose their minors of preference and will be allocated to a minor as communicated by the Leiden University Medical Center (LUMC).
+These students will be registered in uSis as participants of this minor by the educational administration’s office of the LUMC (DOO).

-Students from other universities can register by sending an e-mail to T. Egberts, MSc
+Students from other universities can register until May 31 by sending an e-mail to: Education Office Biology